amarh/openPLM/docs/specs/lifecycle.rst

 Revision
 ++++++++++

     #.
 All users who can see an object can revise it
     #.
 Only the last revision can be revised
     #.
 An object can be revised whatever is its status (except deprecated)
+    #.
+The user who revises an object can change the group of the revised object? **??**

 Notification
 +++++++++++++